SchwannFGXD/labs/cheat_sheet.md

 For instance the following pictures will display an example:
 ![ls picture](ls.png)
-This shows the current directory.
 ![cd picture](cd.png)
-This shows how cd Documents changed the current directory to the Documents one.
+The first picture shows the current directory whilst the second picture shows how cd Documents changed the current directory to the Documents one.

 There is also another way of using **cd**.
 If you use cd by itself then it will simply change the directory to the home directory.